 Many people dream of homeownership, especially in New York City.
-However, unless you have piles of money lying around, you will need a home loan to achieve it.
-If you’ve never applied for a mortgage before, it can seem like a tricky and confusing road to navigate.
-To help you out with this, we’ve put together this step-by-step guide on getting a mortgage in NYC.
+However, unless you have piles of money, you will need a home loan to achieve it.
+It can seem like a tricky and confusing road to navigate if you’ve never applied for a mortgage.
+To help you with this, we’ve put together this step-by-step guide on getting a mortgage in NYC.

 As you will soon see, the process is pretty straightforward once you understand each step.

 The first thing to start with is your credit score.
 Your credit score is essentially the gatekeeper to getting any loan.
 It will determine whether you’re eligible for a mortgage, what kind of loan you can apply for, and the interest rate you will receive.
 While there isn’t any official minimum credit score to get a mortgage, a score of 700 is what you’ll want to aim for.
 Anything less than 600 can be problematic, but an FHA loan could be an option.